taylorsperry/palette-picker/README.md

 ]
 ```

-#### GET `/api/v1/projects/:id` (Request Single Project)
+#### GET `/api/v1/projects/:id` (Get Single Project)
-Response will send a single project that matches the id parameter in the request.
+The response sends a single project with an `id` that matches the parameter in the request with a 200 status code.

 Response from `https://liz-taylor-palette.herokuapp.com/api/v1/projects/1` example:
 ```json